tomdpb/toms-territory/content/about/about_me.en.md

 ## Education

-I've studied music theory and violin at the Music School of Brasília (CEP-EMB) where I completed the basic in 2015 and graduated the violin technical course in 2019.
+I studied music theory and violin at the Music School of Brasília (CEP-EMB) where I completed the basic course in 2015 and carried on to graduate from the Violin, Technical course in 2019.

 I also started studying Physics at the University of Brasília (UnB) in 2018 before moving to Leipzig and studying Physics there at the University of Leipzig (Universität Leipzig).
-Along the way, I realised that Physics was not for me, and I finally switched to study a bachelor's degree in Computing and IT at the Open University in April 2024.

-I'm currently studying for a BSc.
-(Honours) in Computing and IT at The Open University.
+Along the way, I realised that Physics was not for me, and I finally switched to study Computing and IT with the Open University where I'm currently studying for a BSc.
+(Honours).

 ## Spoken Languages